Photos by WSU University Times, Bob Hower, Terry Ketron for the Kingsport Times-News, Dan Wells, and Clay Jackson for The Advocate-Messenger.

 Visual problem solver and man of many styles

-His lifelong fascination with the creative process has enabled John Andrew Dixon to become proficient just about anywhere on the fine and applied arts spectrum, including visual marketing analysis, graphic design, editorial illustration, or spontaneous mixed-media collage.
-As a behind-the-scenes professional for more than 30 years, serving a full range of business and institutional clients, he’s continued to develop broad artistic capability.
-In addition to accepting commissions as a watercolorist, wood engraver, and digital artist, he is an exhibiting member of the international Society of Layerists in Multi-Media (SLMM).
-Although much of his energy and imagination is devoted to meeting the objectives of client organizations, Dixon turns to fine art for a more subjective experience, one that probes deeper toward the heart of creativity, and a more personal form of expression.
+His lifelong fascination with the creative process has enabled John Andrew Dixon to become proficient just about anywhere along the fine and applied arts spectrum, including visual marketing, graphic design, editorial illustration, or mixed-media collage.
+As a behind-the-scenes professional for more than 35 years, serving a full range of business and institutional clients, he’s continued to develop broad artistic capability.
+In addition to accepting commissions as a watercolorist, wood engraver, and digital artist, he regularly exhibits his work as a printmaker, layerist, and artisan.
+Although much of his energy and imagination is devoted to meeting the objectives of client organizations, Dixon turns to fine art for a more subjective experience—personal forms of expression that probe deeper toward the heart of creativity.

 Eclectic influences and